-If transparent slides (clear acetate sheets) are used they should be labelled in advance and then placed face down over a translucent original on a table.
+Transparent slides (clear acetate sheets) should be used instead of fingerprint sheets.
+These should be labelled in advance and then placed face down over a translucent original on a table.

 In preparation for fingerprinting, the fingers and hands are cleaned with water or a soap emulsion and dried with a cloth or cellulose towel (being careful to avoid fibres or contaminants from the drying material being embedded into the ridges).
 Cleaning the hands with alcohol first will result in much better prints.
 The alcohol softens the skin and makes the skin more pliable.
 Wipe with alcohol and then hold in front of a small fan to dry quickly.